weslambert/yara-forge-docker/README.md

 # Custom Configuration
 The configuration and scoring file (both from the original YARA Forge repository) can be modified as desired before running the above command.
 This can be useful for excluding rules, or including other rules not included by default.

+# Packages
+Rule packages will be created under `yara-forge-docker/packages`, with a separate directory for the core, extended, and full rule sets.